ftc8620-wormgearwarriors/BeepBeep/README.md

 ### BeepBeepApp

-his is an android app that can be installed on other android devices.
+This is an android app that can be installed on other android devices.
 It is useful, but when developing trajectories this is run in the Android Studio Device simulator.
 Compile, launch and run times were less than ideal on some of our older machines so we transitioned to the Windows executable above.

 In addition to the BeepBeep submodule you will need a module in your project that holds the trajectories that will be run by the simulator and the physical robot code.
 This module is accessible to the BeepBeep and TeamCode making it simple to develop paths in the simulator and then quickly deploy to the physical robot with zero code changes\!